redsanket/spark/external/storm/guide/overview/index.rst

 External Use
 ------------

+Storm was originally a Twitter project, but as you can see from the list, many companies are now using it.

 - **Twitter** - discovery, real-time analytics, personalization, search, revenue optimization, and in many more ways.
 - **Groupon** - real-time data integration systems.